BRUCE ROY FOR VERMONT - FOCUS ON VERMONT and CHITTENDEN COUNTY

 Education Finance Reform and Property Taxes

-I am a less government, more local control advocate.
-I believe that education finance reform should center around more local control of our homestead property taxes.
-Establishing a way of making sure local residential taxes stay local and district voters are connected to local spending decisions more directly.
-Let budget decisions tie more closely to tax rates with local homestead property as the base.
-I know of a couple of other candidates in other districts going down the same thought path.
-Under the current education finance system, towns in school districts like CVUSD, MMUUSD, SBSD would suffer tax rate increases even with the impossible task of passing flat school spending budgets.
+I am a “less government is the best government” advocate .
+Education finance reform should center around a simplified foundation formula and an administrative structure that incentivizes responsible spending.
+Establishing a way of ensuring local residential taxes stay local and district voters are connected directly to local spending decisions.
+Let’s promote district budget decisions reflecting directly to local tax rates with local homestead property as the base.
+I know of a couple of legislators from other districts going down the same thought path.
+Under the current education finance system, towns in school districts like CVUSD, MMUUSD, SBSD suffer tax rate increases even with the impossible task of passing flat school spending budgets.
 Clearly, local control of education tax rates is marginal at best.

-I agree the State has a constitutional obligation to provide public education.
-I would propose an outline of educational finance changes that maintains state basic responsibility for education but delegates more local connection of spending to funding.
+I agree Vermont has a constitutional obligation to provide public education.
+I would propose an outline of educational finance changes that maintains state basic responsibility for education while allowing local approved spending budgets to directly correspond to tax rate adjustments.

 Continue to collect non-residential/non-homestead and non-property tax revenues (lottery, cloud, meals, etc) into the state education fund to be administered by the state.

-- Adapt the formula that takes into account and satisfies the Brigham ruling.
+- Create a new foundation formula that takes into account and satisfies the Brigham ruling.
 It would designate a weighted, proportional payment from that “state” fund to all districts based on their education needs and their ability (or lack of ability) to provide supplemental funding via town residential property taxes.
 I expect the formula would continue to take into account criteria being used now like k-12 distribution, rural coverage, ESL needs, special Ed requirements, taxing capability, etc.

 The weighted payments distributed from above plus any federal grants would establish the base funding for each district, the starting point!
 This amount would be estimated or hopefully known before local school budget approvals.